rverchere/ovh-mks-exporter/README.md

     --from-literal=OVH_CONSUMER_KEY=${OVH_CONSUMER_KEY} \
     --from-literal=OVH_CLOUDPROJECT_SERVICENAME=${OVH_CLOUDPROJECT_SERVICENAME}
 ```
-2. Deploy application, service and servicemonitor in the ̀deployment` folder (helm chart soon)
+2. Deploy application, service and servicemonitor using the helm chart in the `deployment`folder:
 ```
-kubectl apply -f deployment/
+helm upgrade --install ovh-mks-exporter deployment/charts/ovh-mks-exporter
 ```

-The **servicemonitor** should be changed to match your prometheus installation (`release: prom` should differ).
+The **servicemonitor** must be changed to match your prometheus installation (see `prometheusReleaseName`in the values file).

 ## Metrics